Read Together · inkwool · Read Together · inkwool.com

 Notes that outlast the moment

 Sarah left that note eight months ago.
 You're reading the book now.
-It still finds you — at chapter 22, exactly as she intended.
+It still finds you.
+At chapter 22, exactly as she intended.
 A note in inkwool doesn't expire.
 It waits.
 However long it takes, it's there when you arrive.

 The bigger picture